Taxation of international executives

 No minimum number of days rule is established in Lithuania, see below for more details.

 What if the assignee enters the country/territory before their assignment begins?

 An individual is considered a Lithuanian tax resident from the first day of arrival in Lithuania after they spent more than 183 days in a tax year or stayed in Lithuania with or without breaks for 280 or more days during 2 consecutive tax years, whereby one stay in Lithuania during each of these years was at least 90 days.
 Hence, visiting before/after assignment may extend residency.

 The count of days includes:

-Are there any tax compliance requirements when entering or leaving the country?
+Are there any tax compliance requirements when entering or leaving the country/territory?

-If the foreign taxpayer permanently leaves Lithuania, he/she has to file the Lithuanian leaving tax return.
+If the foreign taxpayer permanently leaves Lithuania, they have to file the Lithuanian leaving tax return.
 The leaving tax return has to be submitted and tax paid before the departure date.
 If the leaving date is in the first half of the taxable period, one tax return has to be prepared.
-If the leaving day is in the second half of the year, an annual income tax return for that year also has to be submitted to the tax authorities by 1 May of the following year.
+If the leaving day is in the second half of the year, an annual income tax return for that year also has to be submitted to the tax authorities by 2 May of the following year.

 What if the assignee comes back for a trip after residency has terminated?

 Normally the residency will not be extended.
 However, each situation should be analyzed on case by case basis.